Shadows

 The golden rules

-- Never use a single ready-made grey — mix from at least two pigments and vary as you go
+• A single ready-made grey can be boring — mix a grey from two or more pigments and vary the ratios as you go

-- Use a large enough brush and work fast in a single wet pass
+• Use a large enough brush and work fast in a single wet pass, so your shadow wash is clean, luminous and has minimal brush marks

-- Go darker than feels comfortable — timid shadows make the whole painting weak
+• Go darker than feels comfortable — timid shadows can make the whole painting weak

 Complementary colour shadows